34 Fundamentals of Propulsion Systems

 by rearranging Eq.
 8. This form reveals that the propulsive efficiency increases with decreasing jet velocity for a given airspeed, as shown in the figure below.
 This outcome is obtained because the kinetic energy losses become a smaller fraction of the total propulsive power.

-The propulsive efficiency of an air-breathing engine increases with increasing airspeed until 100% efficiency is obtained, but no thrust is produced.
+The propulsive efficiency of an air-breathing engine increases with increasing airspeed but with diminishing thrust.

 Maximizing Propulsive Efficiency